michaelmbwang/accountbutler/README.md

 sql server (transact-sql) sql scripts (taking user as an example)

-to know more about the User, select RAW to see the full sql codes CREATE TABLE [User]
+//to know more about the User, select RAW to see the full sql codes CREATE TABLE [User]
 (
 UserName nchar(50) NOT NULL,